QuantEcon/lecture-source-jl/README.md

 * `make coverage`, which will do steps (1) and (2) above (**with otherwise hidden unit tests**), and then generate a report about which notebooks fail.

 * `make preview`, which will do steps (1), (2), and (3) above and then fire up a local HTTP server.

+* `jupinx -w --files source/rst/getting_started_julia/julia_by_example.rst`, or any other `.rst` for a single file

+### Editing with WSL and VS Code

+In VSCode
+- Click on the "><" icon on the bottom left hand corner, and open the remote folder in your WSL image (i.e. `~/lecture-source-jl`)
+- Choose "TERMINAL" to open a WSL terminal, and run any of the above commands

 ### Options and Special Cases